scholz-lab/GlowTracker/docs/faq.md

     </figure>
 then reconnect the stage by clicking the **Stage** button to turn red ![](custom_assets\images\buttons\connection_off.png){: .inline-image} and then click again to turn green ![](custom_assets\images\buttons\connection_on.png){: .inline-image}, all the X, Y, and Z stages will the move to its zero position.

-2. After homing the stage, or if you have already homed the stage, set the stage limit to your desired distance by going to **Settings** > **Stage** > **Stage Limit**
+2. After homing the stage, or if the stage was already homed, set the stage limit to your desired distance by going to **Settings** > **Stage** > **Stage Limit**

     <figure class="center-figure">
         <img src="custom_assets/images/stage limit.png" alt="Stage limit" width="80%">
     </figure>
 the numbers are in X, Y, and Z order.
 Afterward, close the settings, and reconnect the stage again by clicking the **Stage** button off ![](custom_assets\images\buttons\connection_off.png){: .inline-image} and on ![](custom_assets\images\buttons\connection_on.png){: .inline-image}.

-It is *very important* that you set the stage Z limit such that your objective lens does not go too far down and collide with your plate or subject and broke it (we have learned this the hard way).
+It is *very important* that you set the stage Z limit such that your objective lens does not go too far down and collide with your plate or subject and breaks it (we have learned this the hard way).

-## Q: The stage move unintuitively.
+## Q: The stage moves unintuitively.
 1. Make sure to calibrate the camera and stage relationship by clicking the **Calibrate** button, then **Camera & Stage Calibration** tab.
 This estimates the similarity transformation between the two.
 See the estimated result plot and decide if it's accurate to your setup or not.
-If not, try chaning the object to something with clearer structure.
+If not, try changing the object to something with clearer structure in the field of view.

-2. After calibrated the transformation, turn on the move in image space mode option in **Settings** > **Stage** > **Move in image space mode**.
+2. After calibrating the transformation, turn on the' move in image space mode' option in **Settings** > **Stage** > **Move in image space mode**.
     <figure class="center-figure">
         <img src="custom_assets/images/5 - calibration/camera and stage calibration/3.png" alt="Stage limit" width="80%">
     </figure>